Anyon optics with time-of-flight two-particle interference of double-well-trapped interacting ultracold atoms: Introduction

-{\it Motivation.\/} Emulations of condensed-matter many-body physics \cite{bloc08,zoll12} and of optical biphoton interferometry \cite{foel05,kauf14,aspe15,isla15,bran17,bran18,bonn18} with ultracold atoms in optical traps and lattices, as well as quantum simulations of many-body phenomena using nonlinear-optics platforms (e.g., coupled resonator arrays or waveguide lattices) \cite{hart06,gree06,ange07,fazi07,brom10,long12,lebu15,ange17} constitute complimentary branches of research that have witnessed explosive growth in the last two decades.
+Emulations of condensed-matter many-body physics \cite{bloc08,zoll12} and of optical biphoton interferometry \cite{foel05,kauf14,kauf18,aspe15,isla15,bran17,bran18,yann19,bonn18} with ultracold atoms in optical traps and lattices, as well as quantum simulations of many-body phenomena using nonlinear-optics platforms (e.g., coupled resonator arrays or waveguide lattices) \cite{hart06,gree06,ange07,fazi07,brom10,long12,lebu15,ange17} constitute complimentary branches of research that have witnessed explosive growth in the last two decades.
 A great promise of these emerging research branches rests with their potential for achieving actual simulations of exotic synthetic particles that have been theoretically proposed in many-body and elementary-particle physics, but have been problematic to realize within the experimental framework of traditional condensed-matter and high-energy subfields of physics.

-In this context, the properties and probable detection of synthetic particles, proposed initially in two dimensions and referred to as anyons \cite{lein77,wilc82}, that obey nontrivial particle-exchange statistics interpolating between the familiar bosonic and fermionic ones, continues to be an intensely active field of theoretical and experimental research across several disciplines of physics; see, e.g., in the context of quantum computing \cite{kita03,pach12}, noninteracting ultracold anyonic atoms in harmonic traps \cite{dubc18}, and quasiholes in a fractional quantum Hall state of ultracold atoms \cite{umuc18}.
-In particular, of great interest for the scope of this paper are theoretical \cite{brom10,long12} and experimental \cite{lebu15} studies for simulating anyonic NOON states with photons in waveguide lattices.
+In this context, the properties and probable detection of synthetic particles, proposed initially in two dimensions and referred to as anyons \cite{lein77,wilc82}, that obey nontrivial particle-exchange statistics interpolating between the familiar bosonic and fermionic ones, continues to be an intensely active field of theoretical and experimental research across several disciplines of physics; see, e.g., in the context of quantum computing \cite{kita03,pach12}, current-current correlations of fractional-quantum-Hall anyons in high magnetic fields \cite{gefe12}, noninteracting ultracold anyonic atoms in harmonic traps \cite{dubc18}, and quasiholes in a fractional quantum Hall state of ultracold atoms \cite{umuc18}.
+We also note theoretical \cite{brom10,long12} and experimental \cite{lebu15} studies for simulating anyonic NOON states with photons in waveguide lattices.